dougmacdoug/clayj/README.md

 the scoped arenas and helper classes need work both to be more easily understandable and to be more idiomatic to Java.

+The next major step will be to create a Java demo that isn't just a straight port of the C demo.
+The FFM port is rather difficult to read and is completely unnecessary in many places but it was done to prove that the library can mirror the C code very closely.

 ## String literals